 Can you potty train your hamster?
-Yes, you can!
+Yes, you can.
 If you want a cleaner cage that doesn’t smell like ammonia, potty training your hamster is the answer for you.
-Hamsters are very smart pets that learn quickly.
-They’re also clean animals who naturally prefer to potty in the same spot.
-This makes it easy for owners to potty train their hamster in a short amount of time.
+Hamsters are very intelligent pets that learn quickly; therefore, hamster potty training will be quite a breeze.
+They’re clean animals who naturally prefer to go in the same spot.
+This makes it easy for owners to teach their hamster to use a "restroom" in a short amount of time.
 Before you know it, your furry friend will have a better-smelling cage and you’ll be changing their bedding less often.
 Here’s everything you need to know on how to potty train a hamster.

 Before you start to potty train your hamster, take a look at their care and identify your pet’s potty spot.
 You should be able to find a corner where your hamster already goes to the bathroom.
-This is where you’ll find an accumulation of pee and droppings, and it’s the place where you’ll want to place your hamster’s litter box.
+This is where you’ll notice an accumulation of pee and droppings, and it’s the place where you’ll want to put your hamster’s litter box.

-If your hamster has a very large cage, chances are they have more than one potty spot in their mansion.
+If your hamster has a very large cage, chances are they have more than one toilet area in their mansion.
 But don’t worry, you just have to place a litter box in each of those spots.
 Like we mentioned, hamsters are very smart and clean.
 Your little gnawer will probably find the potties and use them.

 Once you know your hamster’s favorite spots, all you’ll need is a litter box and litter to start your potty-training adventure.
 Some commercial litter boxes include a cover to keep the smell inside.
 Others are corner pans that save space in your hamster’s cage.
 Both work well, it’s just a matter of personal preference.